tobydawson1/Bookmarks/README.md

 # Bookmark Manager
 ​
-Web app that allows a user to store, add and access his/her bookmarks ​
+Web app that allows a user to store, add and access his/her bookmark ​
 ## Table of Contents
 ​